 which mercilessly crushed all opposition to be the winners in the

 800th anniversary Quiz context.
 At the 800th anniversary garden

 party we went on to murder a team of alumni.
 I used to have a link

 to footage of that event, but that footage was never for the

 squeamish and has now been made unavailable!

-I have recently returned from flying the flag in the Idaho Marches in
+I spent summer 2014 flying the flag in the Idaho Marches in

 urgent consultations with the world expert on the consistency of